alexhalcazar/StatelessServerApplication/README.md

-# CLICryptoAPI
+# StatelessServerApplication
-Command Line interface for interacting with a cryptocurrency API using Javascript and Node.js
+A stateless server application which uses a custom node module to interact with an API that connects and stores data on Mongo Atlas Cloud